raspberrypilearning/introduction-to-processing/worksheet-2.md

 1. When you press and hold the button down, the background of the sketch window will turn red.
 When you let go, it will go back to black.

-1. Try wiring up a few more buttons to control the motion or color of a few different shapes.
+1. Try wiring up a few more buttons to control the motion or colour of a few different shapes.

 ## What next?

 - Try using code to create a piece of animated artwork.
 - Do you have any other electronic components to wire up and use with Processing?
 - Why not take a look at the [Exhibition section of Processing.org](https://processing.org/exhibition/) and get inspired for your next project?